 MISCONCEPTION #3 – It’s easy to clean your fireplace yourself

 For some, potentially it is easier for you to clean your own fireplace instead of a professional.
-However, with the build-up of creosote – which can create a fire hazard and reduce a fireplace’s performance by reducing its airflow – cleaning your fireplace is a task that requires special tools and accessories, as well as the skill and experience.
+However, with the build-up of creosote – which can create a fire hazard and reduce a fireplace’s performance by reducing its airflow – cleaning your fireplace is a task that requires special tools and accessories, as well as skill and experience.
 This is why it’s important to have work undertaken by a professional.
 Your local dealer should be able to recommend a chimney sweep in your area to complete any work.
-If you try to do yourself, you risk personal injury and doing the job poorly, which could create problems down the line.
+If you try to do it yourself, you risk personal injury and doing the job poorly, which could create problems down the line.
 Plus, choosing to do the job yourself could have consequences on your insurance claim if the worst should happen.

-There’s no doubt that there is some maintenance involved in owning a wood burning fireplace.
+There’s no doubt that there is some maintenance involved in owning a wood-burning fireplace.
 That said, no one ever said you need to do all the work yourself.
 Leaving the cleaning, servicing and maintenance up to the experts as Jetmaster Heat & Glo will reduce your stress and increase the efficiency of your fireplace.

 Contact us now to find out more about our rangeMake an enquiry